5tefan/ncagg/README.md

 python -m unittest discover
 ```

 The code is compatible with Python2 (2.7) and Python3, so unittests should be run with both.
+One interesting
+thing I've noticed is the test suite appears to be about 20% faster in Python3 than in Python2.

+Note: currently it is expected that 1 test(s) fail.
+ - test.seis.SEISL1bSGPSEAST_5min.test_SEISL1bSGPS fails because dimension subsetting has not
+been reimplemented after a refactor that removed the feature.

 ## Development